faithfulnessalamu/tttgameserver/README.md

 ```
 websocat ws://localhost:8080/ws/newgame
 ```
-On connection, the game server returns the game ID in the game state.
-Share this game ID with an opponent.
+On connection, the game server returns the game ID and avatar for the player.
+Share this game ID with an opponent and keep the avatar, as that is the only identification for either player on the connection.
 ### Join Game
 ```
 /ws/joingame?gameid={{GAME_ID}}